City of Myrtle Beach

 Answer from Mike:

-The results are especially skewed by vehicle thefts (typical of a focused, seasonal tourist spot), and assaults/robberies - many of which are the result of naive drug-buying attempts or related to certain youth-oriented clubs (not the teen-oriented ones, but mostly the 20-something crowd) that have been recently closed by the city in a major crackdown in clubs taking responsibility for events that occur on their premises.
-Also, a significant number of persons seem to claim theft/loss of certain valuables while on vacation here in "questionable" insurance claims.
+The results are skewed bhy car thefts (typical of a focused, seasonal tourist spot), and assaults/robberies - many of which are the result of naive drug-buying attempts or related to certain youth-oriented clubs (not the teen-oriented ones, but mostly the 20-something crowd) that continue to be closed by the city in a major crakdown clubs taking responsibility for events that occur on their premises.
+Also, a significant number of persons seem to claim loss of certain valuables items while on vacation here in "questionable" insurance claims.
 Hard to prove, but the "suspicious" indications are often there.

-Another question for Mike
+Another question for Mike: